Becoming a foster carer takes approximately 6 months. The process can seem daunting and includes:

-giving consent for a number of statutory checks to be undertaken, including with your employer and the police
+- giving consent for a number of statutory checks to be undertaken, including with your employer and the police

-> Your social worker will write a report that says how suitable you are to become a foster carer.
+Your social worker will write a report which states how suitable you are to become a foster carer.
 You have the right to see all of the report, apart from the confidential personal references.

-> Your report will be presented to the 'fostering panel', made up of people who have a personal or professional connection with fostering, such as:
+Your report will be presented to the 'fostering panel', made up of people who have a personal or professional connection with fostering, such as:

-> The panel will recommend whether you should be approved as a foster carer.
-The final decision will be made by a senior Children's Services Manager and you will receive confirmation in writing.
+The panel will recommend whether you should be approved as a foster carer.
+The final decision will be made by a senior Children's Services Manager and you'll receive confirmation in writing.

-> Once you are approved as a foster carer, a social worker will tell you about the children who need to be fostered.
+Once you are approved as a foster carer, a social worker will tell you about the children who need to be fostered.